-A very important part of Carnival of Veracruz are the concerts that take place on the main stage, to him great artists have come who have managed to turn on all the public because of course, there is no way to refuse a good dance.
+A very important part of Carnival of Veracruz are the concerts that take place on the main stage, to him great artists have come who have managed to turn on the public because of course, there is no way to refuse a good dance.

-These are just some of the dishes that you will fall in love with and if you accompany them with a good “torito” or a beer!
+These are just some of the dishes that you will fall in love with if you accompany them with a good “torito” or a beer!

 There are many things to take into account if you want to visit Veracruz during the carnival.
 You’d better check and book in advance where you’ll be staying as hotels are usually full during the Carnival season.